 Before Dr. Luigi, Mario was the member of the family who had a medical practice.
-Dr. Mario is the classic NES game that has never been released on the Virtual Console, until now.
+Dr. Mario is a classic NES game that has never been released on the Virtual Console, until now.

-As this game is the original, it is somewhat light in content and just includes a single player mode and a multiplayer mode.
-The former runs akin to what you expect from the various Dr. Mario games, where you have to line up coloured capsules with the viruses of the same colour to get four-in-a-row and to remove them.
+As this game is the original, it is somewhat light in content and just includes a single-player mode and a multiplayer mode.
+The former runs akin to what you expect from the various Dr. Mario games, where you have to line up coloured capsules with viruses of the same colour to get four in a row and to remove them.
 It’s as simple as that.

 The soundtrack on this game is rather limited, with just two simple tracks able to be picked, but the music is classic, catchy and doesn’t distract you which is necessary for a puzzle game.